RADIUS Wi-Fi Security Benefits

 Customizable Network Access Control (NAC)

-Zero trust requires that users and devices are constantly monitored, their access limited to only the applications and resources that they need to function at their level.
+Zero trust requires that users and devices are constantly monitored, their access limited to only the applications and resources needed to function at their level.
 Zero trust also requires proper verification for every access request.

 Centralized User and System Authentication